Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/05-evaluation.md

 !!! warning "Troubleshooting: Evaluation gives an error message in the Notebook"

-    On occasion, the evaluation notebook may throw an error after a couple of iterations.
+    On occasion, the evaluation notebook may throw an error after a few iterations.
 This is typically a transient error.
-To fix it, `Clear inputs` in the Jupyter Notebook, then `Restart` it.
-It should complete the run this time.
+To fix it, `Clear outputs` in the Jupyter Notebook, then `Restart` the kernel. `Run All` should complete the run this time.

 ### 3.2 Watch Evaluation Runs